lernEarnBurn/creater-interface/README.md

 # creater-interface
-This is the creating interface to my blog-site site (just for github pages)  https://github.com/lernEarnBurn/blog-site
+This is one of two react frontends for blog-site (just for github pages) https://github.com/lernEarnBurn/blog-site